artsandmetaphysics/goodlifeodyssey/_published/universal-historical-laws.md

 ---
 Created On: '2022-07-31T02:31:00+00:00'
-Description: Is history philosophically uninteresting because it can not provide universal laws?
+Description: 'Is history philosophically uninteresting because it can not provide

+  universal laws?'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: null
 Slug: universal-historical-laws